JuliaGraphics/Luxor.jl/docs/src/howto/polygons.md

 For drawing shapes, Luxor provides polygons and paths.

 A polygon is an ordered collection of Points stored in an array.
+To draw a polygon, you can use the [`poly()`](@ref) function, which converts the points to a path.

 A path is a sequence of one or more straight and curved (circular arc or Bézier curve) segments.
 Paths can consist of subpaths.
 Luxor maintains a 'current path', to which you can add lines and curves until you finish with a stroke or fill instruction.